wlperry/umd_biostats/ecostats_lectures/lecture_18/18_01_lecture_powerpoint.docx.md

 :::
 :::

 :::

 # What ANOSIM "Sees"

 -   This is different

-::: { .panel}
+::: panel

 ::: {.cell}
 ::: {.cell-output-display}